Megabit/Blazorise/docs/_docs/usage/material.md

 toc_label: "Steps"
 ---

 Since Material CSS is based on a Bootstrap you only need to change the css and js sources.
-The code in _ViewImports.cshtml_ will stay the same as in the [Bootstrap]({{ "/docs/usage/bootstrap/" | relative_url }}).
+The code in _Imports.razor_ will stay the same as in the [Bootstrap]({{ "/docs/usage/bootstrap/" | relative_url }}).

 ## Installations